Of Faults and Favorites: Model Checking a Pagination Algorithm with Alloy

 Helpers

-These predicates and functions define ordering rules and shared infrastructure for both implementations.
+Before we dive into the proof, these predicates and functions help us build a little library of ordering rules and shared infrastructure for both implementations.

 Day and Event Ordering